lstoll/heroku-buildpack-monorepo/README.md

 ## Local dependencies

-If you have local dependencies (e.g. a lerna monorepo with "file://../packagename" style dependencies pointing to packages contained in the same repo, exactly one level above your repository) you can add them using the DEPENDENCIES build var.
+If you have local dependencies (e.g. a lerna monorepo with `file:../packagename` style dependencies pointing to packages contained in the same repo, *exactly one level above your package*) you can add them using the DEPENDENCIES build var.
 E.g.

 1. `APP_BASE=packages/frontend`
-2. `DEPENDENCIES=packages/shared packages/util`
+2. `DEPENDENCIES=packages/shared packages/util` to include two packages, `packages/shared` and `packages/util`.

 would add `packages/shared` and `packages/util` to one level above the Heroku `BUILD_DIR` and make them available for the build process.